How to structure a screenplay? If you are here with the same question, then keep reading.

 How do you Structure a Screenplay in 7 Steps?

-Being a screenplay writer could sometimes be challenging since you need to hear the story from someone else.
+Screenplay writing is challenging since you need to hear the story from someone else.
 It would have been a better version if you were the story’s origin.

-Step 1: What is the Movie Title?
+Step 1: Find out the Movie Title

 Like anything you write on earth, a movie or play must have a title.
 The title is what carries the entire film.
 Let’s call it the scene heading or a slugline in these cases.

 The scene title shows the central theme of the upcoming play and all that is inside the action.
 The title lies in the introduction of the playing set-up.
 But, of course, you cannot write a script title in the middle of your screenplay.